 Of course there is nothing magic in it.
 The transformation between scales is done by the object and is defined in the implementation of the class Temperature.
 There is still much work to do for this example to work, probably much more work than those required for a procedural program.
-The advantage here is that now the behavior of the object is fixed by its interface and that its status is encapsulated within it.
-Concepts used in programming are then much better defined and much more similar to what we want to represent.
-Moreover encapsulation guarantees that programmers can only act on the status of an object throughout well defined operations and do not risk to change it in an uncontrolled way because they assigned the wrong value to a variable.
+At first sight, then, it may appear that Object Oriented Programming (OOP) is uselessly complicated.
+However, that is true only for very basic applications.
+The advantage of using OOP is that the behavior of the objects is fixed by their interface and is immutable, and that the status of an object is encapsulated within it.
+Concepts used in programming are then much better defined and much more similar to what we they are meant to represent.
+For example, in the case of an application intended to describe the behavior of a gas, in OOP we describe the basic building blocks using the same concepts used to describe the physics.
+In traditional programming we need a floating point variable to represent the temperature and we must take care of using the right scale.
+A floating point variable is not a temperature and can be used to represent other concepts.
+Moreover encapsulation guarantees that programmers can only act on the status of an object throughout well defined operations and do not risk to change it in an uncontrolled way assigning the wrong value to a variable.
 There are many other advantages in OO programming, discussed later.
 It is important to know that simple applications are much more suitable to be realized in procedural programming languages, but as soon as the complexity of the program increases, OO programming techniques are much better, both in terms of simplicity as well as in terms of data management and control.
 In this context the complexity is a measure of how many relationships exist between the data to be manipulated.